tonykieling/usersys-backend/README.md

  **@How to install:**
 *p.s.
 After running the steps below, please go to https://github.com/tonykieling/usersys-frontend and install the frontend part.*

- 1. Within a directory called usersys, run
+ 1. Within a directory called 'usersys', run
- `# git clone git@github.com:tonykieling/usersys-backend.git .`
+ `# git clone git@github.com:tonykieling/usersys-backend.git`
  2. `# npm i`
  3. Database (postgres) needs a role, a database and a password equal to 'usersys'.
 The commands to have those things:
 `# psql`